 Off Campus AuthorizationPlease contact the Risk Management Department at (503) 494-7189 or via email if you have questions.

-Q: If I am an OHSU physician requesting a Claims History Report, can I authorize my assistant to request a Claims History Report on my behalf?
+Q: If I am an OHSU physician requesting a Claims History Report, can I authorize someone else to request a Claims History Report on my behalf?

-A: Yes, but your assistant must provide your signed authorization in order for Risk Management to process the request.
+A: Yes, but that person must provide an authorization from you in order for Risk Management to process the request.

 A: Depending on the level of your involvement and when the case was filed, it is possible you were not previously informed.
 Please call Risk Management at (503) 494-7189 to discuss the matter further.

 To obtain a Certificate, please go to Claims History Report.